shinington/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D. student in the Computer Science & Engineering Department at Washington University in St. Louis, advised by Professor [Yevgeniy Vorobeychik](https://vorobeychik.com/).
-My primary research interests are at the intersection of machine learning and computer security.
+My research interests are machine learning (ML), artificial intelligence (AI), and computer security.
+Specifically, I am interested in both ML/AI in security applications and security of ML/AI themselves.